Nasser-Eddin-Nasser/Digitact/HR-Monitor/README.md

 keytool -importcert -file myCertificate.crt -alias tomcat -keystore $JDK_HOME/jre/lib/security/cacerts
 ```
 - Password is "changeit"
-- $JDK_HOME - is the path where jdk is installed in your local machine
+- $JDK_HOME - path where jdk is installed in your local machine

 # How to use